Fusion-WS/Fusion-WS/README.md

 ![](workflow.png)<br>

 ### 1. Preprocessing
-For best results, we recommend using a 3D fMRI task-activation input map that has been statistically thresholded and/or corrected for multiple comparisons.
+For best results, we recommend using a 3D fMRI task-activation input map that has been registered to MNI space, statistically thresholded and/or corrected for multiple comparisons.
 The first stage of the default workflow checks for this and other properties.
 An internal IQR thresholding is applied to unthresholded input maps to retain the top 10% of voxels.

 - Detect input map type `fws.volume_kind.m`:
 - Kind: Parametric or binary.